Timothyvwees/Container_ostream/README.md

 # Container ostreams
 This c++ header makes it possible to print every std container in c++ using << operator overloading.
 The overload functions are programmed to be highly efficient.
 You can also print nested containers like std::vector<std::array<int, 5>> or std::vector<std::tuple<int, std::string>>.
-Currently the tuple printing is only for c++20.
+Currently the printing is only for c++20 because of the concepts.

 ## how to include
 You can include container_ostreams.hpp in your project.